Mercotui/install-qt-dev-action/README.md

 Note the package name format, for now you need to manually search for them in the download files.
 For Qt 5.12.4 they can be found in [updates.xml](https://download.qt.io/online/qtsdkrepository/linux_x64/desktop/qt5_5124/Updates.xml).

+Currently the action only supports linux, as it hangs on windows, and I dont know how Apples work.
+I plan to add support soonish though.

-The following example installs Qt for Desktop gcc 64-bit and Android ARM64-v8a:
+The following example installs Qt for Desktop gcc 64-bit and Android ARM64-v8a (which takes around 4 minutes):

 ```yml
 name: Example Workflow